random-goose/precog-task/README.md

 ### Bias analysis
 After looking at the data about the number of false model predictions, we can see that there is a far larger tendency for the model to predict a false positive than a false positive.
 There were 2041 false positives but only 29 false negatives, which represents a 50.37% rate of false positives but only a 0.7% rate of false negatives.
 The general sentiment among me and my peers is that the 0.7%  false negative rate is really impressive, but then again if the model is such heavily biased to predict false positives, the low false negative rate becomes not that impressive.

-One *important* bias that was observed in the false positives skews heavily towards sexual harassment and its related offenses like stalking, rape, human trafficking, and sexual harassment.
+One *important* bias that was observed in the false negatives skews heavily towards sexual harassment and its related offenses like stalking, rape, human trafficking, and sexual harassment.
 This was an astonishing discovery which was quite an anomalous bias which is a little scary and off-putting.

 When we look at the bias about the identity terms in the false positives, we can see that the model is biased towards males as compared to females, with 972 1069 false positives for males and females respectively.